sergeinack3/PowerEduc/media/player/videojs/readme_powereduc.txt

 --------------
 https://github.com/videojs/video.js

-Instructions to import VideoJS player into Moodle:
+Instructions to import VideoJS player into PowerEduc:

 1. Download the latest release from https://github.com/videojs/video.js/releases (do not choose "Source code")